peering-manager/peering-manager/docs/introduction.md

-Peering Manager was originally and still is developed by its lead maintainer, [Guillaume Mazoyer](https://github.com/gmazoyer) in 2017 as part of an effort to automate BGP peering provisionning.
+Peering Manager was originally and still is developed by its lead maintainer, [Guillaume Mazoyer](https://github.com/gmazoyer) in 2017 as part of an effort to automate BGP peering provisioning.

 Since then, many organisations around the world have used Peering Manager as their central network source of truth to empower both network operators and